 Germany wants the European Court of Justice to hammer states that break public finance obligations to EU partners under renegotiated treaties, Foreign Minister Guido Westerwelle said Saturday.

 “We urgently need changes to the treaty so we can have a real stability union,” Westerwelle said as he arrived for talks in Brussels between EU foreign ministers, focused on preparations for back-to-back summits on the debt crisis Sunday and Wednesday.

-"Changes to the treaty are needed to give the stability pact some authority to make sure there are sanctions against those who do not act in solidarity and solidity,” he said, saying the pact lacked “bite.”
+“Changes to the treaty are needed to give the stability pact some authority to make sure there are sanctions against those who do not act in solidarity and solidity,” he said, saying the pact lacked “bite.”

 “Perhaps there could also be a role for the European Court of Justice, to be called into action when some continually break the rules.”

 Westerwelle was articulating a hardline expression of Germany’s insistence that all appropriate deterrents be pressed into service so as to leave financial bailouts for the likes of Greece, or arguably more damagingly the next big eurozone worry in Italy, purely as a last resort.

 Chancellor Angela Merkel already faces having to run any decisions reached at European Union summits past the Bundestag’s budget committee before she can sign up to EU agreements.